 As per the principle of substitution, a buyer will not pay more for a property than for another that is equally desirable.
 If you spent thousands on improvements, and a property in the same neighborhood is selling for less but is in good condition, it might make sense for a buyer to purchase the other property and customize it according to their tastes without paying a premium.

 “On a standard home, in a modest neighbourhood with a very conservative renovation I would predict one would get a 100% return with a small margin or profit.
 If you do a custom to high end renovation, you would get a 60 – 70% return on your money as not all consumers value high end product nor craftsmanship.
 That’s what we have seen in our industry.
-What makes the biggest difference is whether or not the client is renovating to sell or renovating to live in the property for an extended period of time.” – Sheldon Ens, Diamond Contracting
+What makes the biggest difference is whether or not the client is renovating to sell or renovating to live in the property for an extended period of time.”– Sheldon Ens, Diamond Contracting

 The renovation industry has seen a massive boom over the last few years, partly attributed to what Toronto real estate consultants Altus Group dubs the “HGTV effect”, with shows like Home to Flip, House Hunters, and many others that exaggerate the glamorous nature of home improvement.
 Altus Group forecasts spending on renovations in Canada to reach $67.3 billion in 2015, accounting for roughly 4% of total GDP.

 In a 2013 study by Houzz, a large percentage of Canadian homeowners spent more than expected on their renovation projects, with 34% stating their need to take out a line of credit.
 It also highlights the motivation as to why homeowners are renovating.
 While an increasing percentage are improving their properties to increase the value for selling to subsequent owners, 83% are doing it for their own contentment, to improve both the functional utility of the space as well as enhancing the appearance to match modern standards.
-Other motivating factors are to improve storage, energy efficiency, and incorporating new technologies.
+Other motivating factors are improving storage, energy efficiency, and incorporating new technologies.

-With mediums such as Houzz, and the ever-growing wealth of online resources, homeowners are undoubtedly more empowered to maximize their investment by doing their own due diligence.
-Conversely, it can be tempting to get trigger happy with additions to a home, but there is a point of diminishing returns, particularly if you are attempting to garner more attention from buyers.
+With mediums such as Houzz and the ever-growing wealth of online resources, homeowners are undoubtedly more empowered to maximize their investment by doing their own due diligence.
+Conversely, it can be tempting to get trigger-happy with additions to a home, but there is a point of diminishing returns, particularly if you are attempting to garner more attention from buyers.

 In hopes of dispelling some preconceived notions as to what ultimately inflates the value of a home, there are a few considerations that I can attest will not significantly alter what the market is willing to pay.
 Bear in mind there are always exceptions, as real estate is an emotional commodity that sometimes elicits irrational buyer behaviour that is not easily quantifiable.

-The following information is compiled from reliable sources including the Appraisal Institute of Canada, Marshall and Swift, local contractors, and first hand experience in the property valuation industry.
+The following information is compiled from reliable sources including the Appraisal Institute of Canada, Marshall and Swift, local contractors, and first-hand experience in the property valuation industry.

 Unauthorized Suites & Additions